appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Setup-Server-side-Searching-on-Table.md

 This page shows you how to set up server-side searching on the Table widget, which allows you to refine query results based on specific search terms, without relying on the client-side.

-If you are using the one-click binding feature to connect data, Appsmith automatically generates server-side searching query for you.
+If you are using the one-click binding feature to connect data, Appsmith automatically generates a server-side searching query for you.
 However, if you prefer to manually configure the server-side setup, you can do so by following the instructions in this guide.

 <figure>
   <img src="/img/server-search-table.gif" style= {{width:"700px", height:"auto"}} alt="Setup Server-side Searching on Table"/>